evanezcent/Face-Mask-Detection/README.md

 # Face-Mask-Detection

-Live face-mask detection using MobileNet model
+Live face-mask detection using CNN model

 ## Result
 For the experiment, I get an *`accuracy`* for trainig ~94% and testing ~98%